-There is no time limitation on providing notice/complaints to the Director of Title IX and Civil Rights.
+There is no time limitation on providing notice/complaints to the Title IX Coordinator.
 However, if the Respondent is no longer subject to Simon's Rock's jurisdiction and/or significant time has passed, the ability to investigate, respond, and provide remedies may be more limited or impossible.
 When notice/complaint is affected by significant time delay, Simon's Rock will typically apply the policy in place at the time of the alleged misconduct and the procedures in place at the time of notice/complaint.